mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information.

-## What's Changed in v1.8.6
+## What's Changed in v1.8.7

-- Fixed: Custom paths for WebUI. #520 Thanks @peasem!
+This update brings more 2FA related changes as Wyze recently sent out some emails stating that "**all users will be required to use two-factor authentication to log into a Wyze account**".

+- Fixed: Adjusted totp parsing to accept alphanumeric chars (#530).
+Thanks @gusmann!
-- New: Update camera info from the API on click/tap in the WebUI.
+- New: Enter Two-Factor Verification code directly in the WebUI.
-- New: Auto use Home Assistant SSL if available for HLS-LL. #473 Thanks @pgross41!
-- ⚠️ Changed: `/cameras` endpoint has changed to `/api`.
-See [API](#api-endpoints)
-- Changed: Ignore on-demand if recording is enabled for a camera.
-- Updated: iOS version number for Web API.
+- New: `TOTP_KEY` ENV option as an alternate to the `/tokens/totp` file to automatically generate and enter a Time-based One-Time Password (TOTP).
+- New: `http://localhost:5000/mfa/<123456>` WebUI API endpoint to submit a 2FA code.
 - Updated: Wyze App version number for Web API.